 Financial Reconciliation

-A strong reconciliation process helps answer questions such as:
+A strong reconciliation process answers questions like:

 - Are all transactions captured?